storyprotocol/documentation/docs/Archive/bounties.md

 * There are no explicit UI/UX design requirements, but judges will appreciate smooth Developer Experience (DX) flows that are focused around providing a magical developer experience.

-* For this bounty, more emphasis will be put on how well integrated and functional the project is.
+* For this bounty, more emphasis will be put on how well-integrated and functional the project is.

 ### Judging Criteria